Ryuutei/Ryuutei.github.io/_posts/2014-10-03-mcjsonwtf.md

 Ok seems easy… **BUT NO ‼**

-the author, title and page variable labels **Must Not be quoted**.
+The author, title and page variable labels **Must Not be quoted**.
 AND for the list of pages… a page is a _String_ of JSON formated of previously presented strings with double quotes escaped.

-so a book is something like that:
+so a book looks like something like that:

 {% highlight json %}
 {